taxjarsam/taxjar-developers/source/integrations/certification-checklist.md

 - <label><input type="checkbox">&nbsp;&nbsp; Orders from tax-exempt customers and orders with only tax-exempt purchases</label>

 <ul style="list-style-type: none; margin-left: -1.5rem">
   <li><small>We require <strong>ALL</strong> transactions be pushed to TaxJar regardless of nexus or taxability.
-TaxJar customers use our <a href="https://www.taxjar.com/sales-and-transactions-checker/" target=_blank>Sales and Transactions Checker</a> to see their aggregated order data and determine if they've hit an economic nexus threshold in a given state.</small></li>
+TaxJar customers use our <a href="https://www.taxjar.com/product/nexus-insights" target="_blank">Nexus Insights</a> product to see their aggregated order data and determine if they've hit an economic nexus threshold in a given state.</small></li>
 </ul>

 Update transaction details if they're changed after being pushed to TaxJar via: